-- 1. the building administrator or his/her designee will immediately notify the student's parent(s) or legal guardian(s); and - 2. the building administrator or his/her designee will refer the matter to the appropriate law enforcement agency; and - 1. if a first offense, the student will be suspended, out of school, for three days; or, - 2. if a second offense, the student will be recommended to the School Board for expulsion;

-and the student will be suspended from interscholastic activities as determined by the athletic code.
+- 1. the building administrator or his/her designee will immediately notify the student's parent(s) or legal guardian(s); and - 2. the building administrator or his/her designee will refer the matter to the appropriate law enforcement agency; and - 3. if a first offense, the student will be suspended from interscholastic activities as determined by the athletic code and will be suspended, out of school. - 4. if a second offense, the student may be recommended to the School Board for expulsion, and the student will be suspended from interscholastic activities as determined by the athletic code and will be suspended, out of school.